 - Heat olive oil in a large pot over medium heat.

 - Season chicken with salt, pepper, and paprika.
-Sear until golden brown on both sides (about 4–5 minutes per side).
+Sear until both sides become gold brown (approximately 4–5 minutes in each).
 Remove and set aside.

-- In the same pot, sauté onions, carrots, and garlic until fragrant.
+- Sauté onions, carrots, and garlic together in oil until fragrant.

 - Add rice and stir for 1–2 minutes to coat with oil.

-- Pour in broth, place chicken back in the pot, cover, and reduce heat to low.
-Cook for 35–40 minutes until rice is tender and chicken is cooked through.
+- Pour in the broth and add the chicken back to the pot, cover and lower heat to simmer.
+Cook for 35–40 minutes until rice tender and chicken is cooked through.

 Day 2 – Spaghetti with Tomato & Spinach